core-wg/resource-directory/draft-ietf-core-resource-directory.md

     if="sensor";anchor="coap://local-proxy-old.example.com:5683"
 ~~~~

-The following example shows an EP changing the context to `coaps://new.example.com:5684`:
+The following example shows an endpoint changing the context to `coaps://new.example.com:5684`:

 ~~~~
 Req: POST /rd/4521?con=coaps://new.example.com:5684